hbubley/journey-backend/README.md

 - [ ] Finishing touches!
 - [ ] Post-MVP goals on different branch
-- [ ] First Post-MVP: "how are you feeling today" addition as first question.
+- [x] First Post-MVP: "how are you feeling today" addition as first question (time: 20min).

 ### Friday 4/15/20: